Average Product Manager Salary in India in 2025 [For Freshers & Experienced]

 Now let’s explore how the average product manager salary varies at different experience levels.

-The average product manager salary in India varies depending on professional experience, domain knowledge, and familiarity with product development frameworks like Agile and Scrum.
+The average product manager salary per month and annum varies depending on professional experience, domain knowledge, and familiarity with product development frameworks like Agile and Scrum.

 Here is a detailed breakdown of the product manager salary based on different experience levels.